servalproject/batphone/CURRENT-RELEASE.md

  * The application may crash when adding a contact from the peer list -- see [batphone issue #70][].

- * If a user starts a Serval hotspot by selecting "ap.servalproject.org" in the Connect screen, then the application replaces the user's own personal hotspot name (and settings) with "ap.servalproject.org", and only restores them when the user uses the Connect screen to disable the hotspot mode.
-If the user turns off hotspot mode manually (using the Android Wi-Fi settings menu) then the user's hotspot name and settings are not restored.
+ * If a user starts a Serval Hotspot on the "Connect" screen, then the application overwrites the user's own personal hotspot name (and settings) with "ap.servalproject.org".
+When the Serval Hotspot is turned off, Serval Mesh restores the user's own personal hotspot settings, which involves turning the user's Wi-Fi hotspot on and off briefly.
+This could cause some concern or confusion, but is the only way that Android provides to restore hotspot settings.

 There are more known bugs and issues listed under the GitHub Issues page for [batphone issues][] and [serval-dna issues][].